duvanherfi/solid_cache_mongoid/README.md

 - `clear_with` - clear the cache with `:truncate` or `:delete` (default `truncate`, except for when `Rails.env.test?` then `delete`)
 - `max_key_bytesize` - the maximum size of a normalized key in bytes (default `1024`)

-For more information on cache clusters, see [Sharding the cache](#sharding-the-cache)

 ## Cache expiry

 Solid Cache tracks writes to the cache.
 For every write it increments a counter by 1.
 Once the counter reaches 50% of the `expiry_batch_size` it adds a task to run on a background thread.
 That task will: